 Note: the field name head and list are both valid.
 Sometimes it makes more sense to refer to a list by head, sometimes list makes more sense.

 9.2.2 rule nodes

-Contrary to traditional T_EX , LUAT_EX has more \rule subtypes because we also use rules to store reuseable objects and images.
+Contrary to traditional T_EX , Lua T_EX has more \rule subtypes because we also use rules to store reuseable objects and images.
 User nodes are invisible and can be intercepted by a callback.
-The supported fields are attr, data, depth, height, left, right, width, xoffset and yoffset.